7085/netscan.js/README.md

   `ScanResult`-objects.

 - `getHostsLocalNetwork` automatically scans all hosts in the current local network.
-One of the `getHosts*`-functions can be provided to change the scan method.
+One of the previously named `getHosts*`-functions can be provided to change the scan method.

 - `getPorts` can be used to scan various ports of a single host.
-One of the `createConnection*`-functions can be used to change the technology which will be used.
+One of the `createConnection*`-functions can be used to change the technology which will be used for the scan.
 Due to browser restrictions some ports cannot be scanned, those will be reported as "BLOCKED".

 ### Supported Functionality